emqx/emqx-docs/en_US/getting-started/getting-started.md

 description: This chapter gives you a tour of how to download and install EMQX and how to test the connecting and messaging services with our built-in WebSocket tool.
 ---

-# Get Started with EMQX Enterprise
+# Get Started with EMQX

 EMQX is the world’s most scalable and reliable MQTT messaging platform that can help you to connect, move, and process your business data reliably in real-time.
 With this all-in-one MQTT platform, you can easily build your Internet of Things (IoT) applications with significant business impacts.